 According to this sample the median asking price within the National Park was £225,000, which is around 8 times greater than median income/earnings.
 While this figure is considerably higher than the median sale price achieved in 2013, it is unlikely to equate to the current median sale price, given that negotiation tends to result in a drop in price at the point for sale.
 It is probable that median prices have risen since 2013, probably sitting somewhere between the median sale and asking prices quoted in this paper.
-The high median asking price quoted in this study is likely to be in part due to the current dominance of large and / or detached units within the sample (Figure 160 and or 120
+The high median asking price quoted in this study is likely to be in part due to the current dominance of large and / or detached units within the sample (Figure 160 and

-Kingussie Newtonmore 4 Braemar Blair Atho Figure 159 Median House Prices of data zones within the Cairngorms National Park in 2013 (Source: http://www.sns.gov.uk/).
+Figure 159 Median House Prices of data zones within the Cairngorms National Park in 2015.

-Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2016.
+Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2017.
 All rights reserved.
 Ordnance Survey Licence number 100040965 Cairngorms National Park Authority. © Scottish Government.